 Certain prerequisites must be met on the backup server before you can start NWBACK32 on a Windows 95 or Windows NT workstation.
 Also, if you are loading NWBACK32 for the first time, the steps are different.
-See Backup and Restore Services Administration Guide in the NetWare® 5 online documentation.
+See Storage Management Services Administration Guide in the NetWare® 6 online documentation.

-- 1 Log in to the desired NDS tree. - 2 Select Network Neighborhood > Novell > sys:public >nwback32.
+- 1 Log in to the desired eDirectory tree. - 2 Select Network Neighborhood > Novell > Sys:public > Nwback32.
 The Quick Access window appears.